Wenyen Gabriel: Personal life

 Gabriel was born in Khartoum, Sudan, on March 26, 1997.
 Because his sister – born a year earlier – had died in infancy, Gabriel was given the name "Wenyen", which means "wipe your tears" in his native Dinka language.
 Two weeks after he was born, Gabriel's mother, Rebecca Gak, moved with him and his three siblings to Cairo, Egypt to escape the violence of the Second Sudanese Civil War.
 While Gabriel's mother worked to earn enough money to move his father, Makuac, to Cairo, his seven-year-old brother, Komot, became Gabriel's primary care giver.
 Two years after moving to Egypt, the United Nations granted an appeal to move the refugee family to Manchester, New Hampshire, an American city with a large South Sudanese population.

-Gabriel received a US passport in 2015 and represented the USA Basketball Junior National Select Team at the 2016 Nike Hoop Summit.
-He considers South Sudan his rightful home country.
+Gabriel became a US citizen in 2017 when his parents became citizens.
+He received his paperwork and passport in 2015, and represented the USA Basketball Junior National Select Team at the 2016 Nike Hoop Summit.
+In 2016, he said he still considers South Sudan his home.